Akaroa Marine Reserve: Outcomes

-One hopes that marine reserves establish a scientific baseline for evaluating the success of a taiāpure.
-How is this progressing?

-In 2018, the Department of Conservation, trialled a baited underwater video study.
-This initial trial provided a snapshot of the fish communities both within and outside the Akaroa and Pōhatu marine reserves.
+In 2018, the Department of Conservation trialled a baited underwater video study, which provided a snapshot of the fish communities both within and outside the Akaroa and Pōhatu marine reserves.
 A total of 28 fish species were identified, demonstrating that the baited underwater video technique is an effective method for examining the size and relative abundance of these species.

-The study found notable differences in the relative abundances and sizes of blue cod and blue moki in both marine reserves when compared to three taiāpure control areas.
+The study found notable differences in the relative abundances and sizes of blue cod and blue moki in the marine reserves when compared to three taiāpure control areas.
 However, since there is no baseline data for Akaroa Marine Reserve, it would be hasty to link these spatial variations to their protection status.
 Nonetheless, the results indicated an increase in the abundance and size of blue cod and moki at Pōhatu reserve compared to earlier studies, and that is likely due to the protection from direct fishing pressure.

 In 2021, a three-year initiative called Iongairo was launched to supply data that aids in the management of customary fishing zones and enhances understanding of marine reserves in Te Pātaka o Rākaihautū/Banks Peninsula.
 Iongairo focused on identifying and evaluating important habitats—including rock, sand, and mud—and key species such as pāua, mussels, and various types of seaweed.
 Additionally, it examined the effects of human activities on the environment.
 Methods included baited underwater cameras, towed and dropped cameras, along with sediment grabs.
 The outcome is an interactive online map showcasing the seafloor.

-As of March 2025, no data on fish, shell fish and kelp stocks had yet been published.